acjensen/acjensen-website/_includes/home-bio.md

 <a href="{{ site.baseurl }}/" class="site-avatar"><img src="{{ site.baseurl }}/images/avatar-andrew-charles-jensen.jpg" /></a>

-I recently graduated from the [University of Illinois at Urbana-Champaign](http://illinois.edu/) with a bachelors degree in [Mechanical Engineering](http://mechanical.illinois.edu/).
 Currently I am working in various areas of product development as part of [Caterpillar Inc.](http://www.caterpillar.com/)'s [Engineering Rotational Development Program](http://www.caterpillar.com/it/careers/career-areas/college-university/development-programs/engineering-rotational-development/product-development.html).

+I graduated from the [University of Illinois at Urbana-Champaign](http://illinois.edu/) with a bachelors degree in [Mechanical Engineering](http://mechanical.illinois.edu/).

 In the past I've been employed as
   *  A Performance Data Management intern at [Caterpillar LPSD](http://www.caterpillar.com/)